marexandre/jquery.textarea-highlighter.js/README.md

 $('#someElement').textareaHighlighter({
     matches: [
         {
-            'match': ['this is a test', 'text to match'], 'matchClass': 'match'
+            'match': ['this is a test', 'text to match'], // will check for this matches 'matchClass': 'match'                         // on matched text this class will be added },
-        },
         {
             'match': ['some', 'more', 'here'],